 This proves (\ref{5.7}). \end{proof}

-Now, we proceed with the proofs of Theorem \ref{thm1.1}-\ref{thm1.3}. \begin{proof}[Proof of Theorem 1.1-1.3.]
+Now, we proceed with the proofs of Theorems \ref{thm1.1}, \ref{thm1.2} and \ref{thm1.3}. \begin{proof}[Proof of Theorems.]
 We first prove Theorem \ref{thm1.1}, and the proofs of Theorem \ref{thm1.2} and \ref{thm1.3} follow by the same arguments.
 Choose and fix some $T>0$, by Lemma \ref{lem4.1} and Proposition \ref{prop4.5}, a standard application of Kolmogorov's continuity theorem and the ${\rm Arzel\grave{a}}$-Ascoli theorem ensures that $\{\sqrt{N}S_{N,\bullet}\}_{N\geq e}$ is a tight net of processes on $C[0,T]$, so it remains to prove that the finite-dimensional distributions of the process $t\mapsto\sqrt{N}S_{N,t}$ converge to those of $\{{\mathcal G}_t\}_{t\in[0,T]}$.

 Let us choose and fix some $T>0$ and $m\geq1$ points $t_1,\ldots,t_m\in(0,T)$.
 Consider the random vector $F_N=(F_N^{(1)},\ldots,F_N^{(m)})$ defined by